simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.15.4

+Released 2018-03-02

+  * Resolved a security issue related to signature validation in the SAML2 library.
+See [SSPSA 201803-01](https://simplesamlphp.org/security/201803-01).

 ## Version 1.15.3

 Released 2018-02-27